 What does Ramsay have cooking for Las Vegas in the future?
 Quite a bit, in fact.

-“ We’ve got an amazing fish-n-chips venture that’s opening next year at LINQ.
+“ We’ve got an amazing fish-n-chips venture that’s opening next year at The LINQ Promenade + Experience.
 That’s in process as we speak,” he said.
 “We’ve been putting together an amazing restaurant, Bread Street Kitchen, and we’ve opened up in Singapore, Hong Kong, Dubai and London over the last four years.
 My dream is to bring Bread Street Kitchen here.
 It’s almost like a Shake Shack model meets a high-end unique fun family-oriented restaurant.
 That’s going to be packed with magic.”

 “I would like to do a Gordon Ramsay cooking academy here.
 We're in talks for that as well.
 There’s so much food here now that Vegas is big enough to stand alone.
 It can compete with NY.
 It can compete with London.
 It’s vibrant.
 There’s something for everybody.”